 Can You Receive Compensation For a Car Accident?

-As a passenger, you are entitled to compensation from injuries and financial losses caused by a car accident.
-In fact, you have the same right to file a claim as the drivers of the each vehicle.
+As a passenger, you are entitled to compensation for injuries and financial losses caused by a car accident.
+In fact, you have the same right to file a claim as the drivers of each vehicle.

 How can you file for a personal injury claim?

 - Driver Negligence.
-Either the driver of the other car, of the driver of the car you were in at the time of the accident, can be held responsible for the accident, based on negligence.
+Either the driver of the other car or the driver of the car you were in at the time of the accident, can be held responsible for the accident, based on negligence.

 - Vehicle Owner.
 The driver of the vehicle is not always the owner of the vehicle.
 In some cases, you may file a claim against the owner of the vehicle.

 - Mechanical failure.
 This means that one or more parts of the vehicle failed to function properly causing the car accident.
-In this case, you can sue the manufacturer of the vehicle or the parts manufacturer.
+In this case, you can sue the manufacturer of the vehicle or the manufacturer of the part.
 If the failure occurred due to improper mechanical repair, the mechanic could share liability for the accident as well.

 Filing a Claim Against a Family Member or Friend